pramnora/Linode/README.md

 # Linode
-Linode, create/build/run your own online servers...for a price...
+Linode, create/build/run your own online servers...for a price.

 ## CREATING/BUILDING/RUNNING ONLINE SERVERS AT LINODE.COM